yardsale8/tenure-portfolio/content/criterion3/_index.md

 Keeping oneself up-to-date with a rapidly-evolving field requires an ongoing course of study, be it formal coursework or self-guided study.
-In this section, I will highlight my efforts to expand my knowledge and stay current in the expanding field of data science.
-By the end of the section, readers will have seen substantial evidence of continuing preparation and study in the form of
+This section will highlight my efforts to expand my knowledge and stay current in data science's growing discipline and provide readers will have seen substantial evidence of continuing preparation and study in the form of

 * participating in [continuing education courses, and/or formal education/study]({{<ref "continuing_education.md">}}),
-* engaging in a [structured study leading to the development of experimental programs, curricular proposals or revisions, and ongoing revisions to course syllabi or instructional methods reflecting currency in the discipline or its pedagogy]({{<ref "other_structured_study.md">}}), and
+* engaging in a [structured study leading to the development of experimental programs, curricular proposals or revisions, and ongoing modifications to course syllabi or instructional methods reflecting currency in the discipline or its pedagogy]({{<ref "other_structured_study.md">}}), and
 * attending [professional meetings and conferences]({{<ref "meetings_and_conferences.md">}}) (See Appendix G of the Master Agreement).